arangodb/kube-arangodb/docs/Manual/Tutorials/Kubernetes/README.md

 The first command installs two `CustomResourceDefinitions` in your Kubernetes cluster:

 - `ArangoDeployment` is the resource used to deploy ArangoDB database.
-- `ArangoLocalStorage` is the resource used to provision `PersistentVolumes` on local storage.
+- `ArangoDeploymentReplication` is the resource used to deploy ArangoDB DC2DC replications.

 The second command installs a `Deployment` that runs the operator that controls `ArangoDeployment` resources.